profunktor/redis4cats/site/docs/effects/index.md

   } yield redis
 ```

-You can also make it simple if you don't need to reuse the client:
+You can also make it simple if you don't need to re-use the client:

 ```scala mdoc:silent
 val clusterUtf8Api: Resource[IO, StringCommands[IO, String, String]] =